xamarin/xamarin-forms-samples/Navigation/Hierarchical/README.md

 ---
 name: Hierarchical Navigation
 description: This sample demonstrates how to perform hierarchical navigation through a stack of pages in Xamarin.Forms.
-For more information about the sample s...
 topic: sample
 languages:
 - csharp